The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: estimation method

-\subsection{Markov Chain Monte Carlo sampling}
+\subsection{Markov chain Monte Carlo sampling}

-To find the best fit parameters for $H_0$ and $\Omega_{\text{m}}$ from a set of simulated SNe Ia distance and redshift measurements we perform an MCMC using the following uncorrelated Gaussian likelihood function:
+To find the best-fit parameters for $H_0$ and $\Omega_{\text{m}}$ from a set of simulated SNe Ia distance and redshift measurements, we performed an MCMC using the following uncorrelated Gaussian likelihood function:

-In this likelihood function, $D$ corresponds to the distance measured from the simulation, while $\bar{D}$ corresponds to the distance computed according to Eq.~\eqref{eq:unbiased_dist_short} using the measured redshift $z$.
+In this likelihood function, $D$ corresponds to the distance measured from the simulation, and $\bar{D}$ corresponds to the distance computed according to Eq.~\eqref{eq:unbiased_dist_short} using the measured redshift.
 The product runs over the average $ \langle D \rangle_{\text{bin}} = \langle d_L^{-2} \rangle_{\text{bin}}$ of each redshift bin in the SN sample, as discussed in Section \ref{sec:gravitational_lensing}.
-The error $\sigma_D$ therefore corresponds to the error on this mean, which for a redshift bin containing N sources is given by
+The error $\sigma_D$, as defined in Eq.~\eqref{eq:sigma_D_bin}, corresponds to the error on this mean.

-For each estimation of $H_0$ that will be presented in the following sections, we select a random sample of 300\,000 sources from our simulated catalogue.
-These sources are then divided into 1000 redshift bins of equal width (with $\Delta z_{\mathrm{bin}} \sim 10^{-4}$).
-Bins with fewer than 100 sources are discarded from the subsequent analysis as as they are not large enough for the Central Limit Theorem to properly ``gaussianize" their mean.
+For each estimation of $H_0$ that we present in the following sections, we selected a random sample of 300\,000 sources from our simulated catalogue.
+These sources were then divided into 1000 redshift bins of equal width (with $\Delta z_{\mathrm{bin}} \sim 10^{-4}$).
+Bins with fewer than 100 sources were discarded from the subsequent analysis as they are not large enough for the central limit theorem to properly Gaussianise their mean.
 For our simulated catalogue, these correspond at most to a few out of the 1000 bins, depending on the specific randomly selected sources, such that this has no incidence on the subsequent estimation of $H_0$.
-We have opted to bin sources using a constant bin width in redshift rather than a constant source count, ensuring that the Hubble diagram is uniformly sampled across the full redshift range considered, especially at its extremities, where sources are scarcer.
+We opted to bin sources using a constant bin width in redshift rather than a constant source count to ensure that the Hubble diagram was uniformly sampled across the full redshift range we considered, especially at its extremities, where sources are scarcer.
 This is particularly important because the fit of the Hubble diagram is very sensitive to these extreme points.
 Therefore, while this decision comes at the cost of losing some information on the redshift distribution of the sample, it prevents deviations in the inferred $H_0$ due to binning effects.